ess-dive-community/essdive-file-level-metadata/README.md

 This is the first release of the file-level metadata reporting format.

 ## How to contribute
-This ESS-DIVE File-level Metadata Reporting Format is evolving and growing to meet the needs of the community.
+This ESS-DIVE file-level metadata reporting format is evolving and growing to meet the needs of the community.
 Feedback and new contributions are welcome.
-If you would like to suggest a change to the File-level Metadata Reporting Format please submit a [GitHub issue](https://github.com/ess-dive-community/essdive-file-level-metadata/issues/new/choose) using one of the templates we provide.
+If you would like to suggest a change to the file-level metadata reporting format please submit a [GitHub issue](https://github.com/ess-dive-community/essdive-file-level-metadata/issues/new/choose) using one of the templates we provide.

 If you have any questions about this reporting format, you can also directly email ESS-DIVE support at ess-dive-support@lbl.gov.